indimail/indimail-virtualdomains/.github/README-indimail.md

 ```
 # test if manny@example.com is present in MySQL database
 # This will query the inlookup daemon which requires user
 # to have qmaild privileges.
-You can also use indimail user
+Alternatively you can use the
-# provided the FIFO gets create with 0666 file mode
+# indimail user provided that FIFO gets created with 0666 file mode

 $ sudo bash
 # setuidgid -g qmail qmaild test-recipients -s testuser01@example.com